Reeba18/HR-Analytics-Project/README.md

 Utilize Python packages to provide answers to the questions and plot charts for univariate and bivariate analysis using the Matplotlib/Seaborn package.

 ### Task2 : Dashboard Creation
 Using Power BI or Tableau, clean and prepare the Excel file generated from Task 1.
 Create a two-page report/dashboard that showcases the HR analysis.
-Ensure the dashboard effectively communicates the insights derived from the data.
+Make sure that the dashboard effectively communicates the insights derived from the data.

 ### Task 3 : Predictive Modeling with Machine Learning Models
 Employ ML alogirthms to predict if employees would be optiong for a job change or not.